Possible Liquid-Nitrogen-Temperature Superconductivity Driven by Perpendicular Electric Field in the Single-Bilayer Film of La$_3$Ni$_2$O$_7$ at Ambient Pressure: Results

-Here $c^{\dag}_{i\mu\sigma}$ creates an electron at site $i$ in the layer $\mu$ (=top ($t$)/bottom ($b$)) with spin $\sigma$, and $n_{i\mu}$ or $\bm{S}_{i\mu}$ denote the corresponding electron number or spin operator.
+Here $c^{\dag}_{i\mu\sigma}$ creates an electron at site $i$ in the layer $\mu$ (=top ($t$)/bottom ($b$)) with spin $\sigma$, $\hat{P}$ is a projection operator projecting out the double occupancy of all site, and $n_{i\mu}$ or $\mathbf{S}_{i\mu}$ denote the corresponding electron number or spin operator.
 Only NN- bond $\langle i,j\rangle$ is considered in the summation.
-The layer-dependent chemical potential $\epsilon_{\mu}$ is introduced to control the filling fractions of the two layers under the imposed $\bm{\varepsilon}$.
-We assume that the ratio between the electron number flowing from the $3d_{z^2}$ orbitals and that flowing from $3d_{x^2-y^2}$ orbitals in the top layer is $2:1$ due to reason of DOS.
-Fixing the filling fractions under this assumption, we solve the model with standard SBMF theory~\cite{kotliar1988}.
-See more details in the SM.
+The $\epsilon_{\mu}$ is introduced to control the filling fractions of the two layers under $\bm{\upvarepsilon}$, with $\epsilon_{t}-\epsilon_{b}=\varepsilon$.
+However, as the total particle number of the $d_{x^2-y^2}$ electrons under given $\bm{\upvarepsilon}$ is unknown, we have to assume the ratio $r:1$ between the electron number flowing from the $3d_{z^2}$ orbitals and that flowing from $3d_{x^2-y^2}$ orbitals in the top layer when solving the model with the standard slave-boson mean-field (SBMF) theory \cite{kotliar1988} , which demonstrates exceptional performance for La$_3$Ni$_2$O$_7$ in previous studies~\cite{lu2023bilayertJ,oh2023type2} that is qualitatively consistent with experimental data~\cite{Wang2023LNO} and theoretical studies using other numerical methods (like DMRG)~\cite{qu2023bilayer,zhang2023strong, yang2023strong}.
+Due to reason of DOS, we assume this ratio to be $2:1$, with details provided in the Supplementary Information (SI)~\cite{SM}.
+Nevertheless, the concrete value of this ratio turns out not to obviously affect the results (see the SI~\cite{SM}).
+The filling fractions are fixed under this assumption in the SBMF study.
+To capture the quantum fluctuation beyond mean-field, the density matrix renormalization group (DMRG)~\cite{white1993dmrg,weng1999dmrg} method is also employed, whose results are qualitatively consistent with those of the SBMF study, indicating that the SBMF theory can capture the main features of this system.
+See details in the \textbf{METHODS} and SI~\cite{SM}.